 Israel was not founded on “ethnic cleansing.”

-Israel was found on the basis of a decades long nationalist movement that is contextualized in part by the systemic hatred of Jews around the world culminating in the catastrophe of the collapse of civilization in the middle of the 20th century.
+Israel was founded on the basis of a decades long nationalist movement that is contextualized in part by the systemic hatred of Jews around the world culminating in the catastrophe of the collapse of civilization in the middle of the 20th century.

 A process in which many Arabs participated, organized, and which produced an alliance between Western powers, their Arab colonies, and “former” Nazis all of whom worked together to finish the job of exterminating the Jews while (some of them) claimed to be committed to peaceful coexistence.

 As we outlined above, the Arabs and the Palestinians participated in the negotiations over the British Mandate in Palestine and took part in the UN vote on partition.
 Thus adding their sovereign status to a legally binding process.
 As a result the subsequent war(s) and acts of terrorism, are illegal.